antoniomika/sish/README.md

       --https-ondemand-certificate                              Enable retrieving certificates on demand via Let's Encrypt --https-ondemand-certificate-accept-terms                 Accept the Let's Encrypt terms
       --https-ondemand-certificate-email string                 The email to use with Let's Encrypt for cert notifications.
 Can be left blank
-      --https-port-override int                                 The port to use for HTTPS command output.
-This does not effect ports used for connecting, it's for cosmetic use only
+      --https-port-override int                                 The port to use for https command output.
+This does not affect ports used for connecting, it's for cosmetic use only
+      --https-request-port-override int                         The port to use for https requests.
+Will default to 443, then https-port-override.
+Otherwise will use this value
       --idle-connection                                         Enable connection idle timeouts for reads and writes (default true)
       --idle-connection-timeout duration                        Duration to wait for activity before closing a connection for all reads and writes (default 5s)
       --load-templates                                          Load HTML templates.
 This is required for admin/service consoles (default true)